Handling Issues

 Use includeEntryExports to report unused exports of entry files as well.
 This can be set per workspace.

-Solution: include the nsExports
+individually, include the nsExports

-issue type to turn off the heuristic and
+issue type to disable the heuristic.

 See namepace imports to see all related patterns.